manikanta-sandeep/IITM-Database/README.md

     - Another view as course code wise (Give dashboard for each course)-All previous courses in same page
 3. Quiz papers and solutions
 4. End-term papers and solutions
+5. Clubs he is present in
+6. House details and website links
+7. Exam dates
+8. Exam centre preferences